 SCALE THAT MEASURES HOUSEHOLD-LEVEL WATER INSECURITY

-A variety of data and indicators currently exist to capture water insecurity at the macro-level.
-However, no scales currently capture the unique experiences of water insecure individuals.
+A variety of data and indicators currently capture water availability and quality.
+However, no scales currently capture the unique experiences of water-insecure individuals.
 We hope to fill this gap by developing a cross-culturally validated scale that measures household water insecurity.
 This tool will enable scientists, program developers, and community leaders to determine the magnitude of water insecurity, to track its change over time, and to measure the effectiveness of various interventions.

 SCALE PROVIDES CRITICAL, ACTIONABLE DATA

 A consortium of 40 international scholars collected data from >8,000 households in 28 sites across 23 countries to develop the HWISE Scale.
 The 12-item HWISE Scale quantifies experiences of household water insecurity in an equivalent way across low- and middle-income countries.
 The HWISE Scale only takes 3-5 minutes to ask the simply phrased 12 items.
 Scores are easily calculated with summation.

 The HWISE Scale provides data that can be used to:

 - Benchmark the prevalence of water insecurity and identify the most vulnerable populations to effectively target resources and care.